ilizin/thymeleaf-demo/README.md

 **Thymeleaf tags:** th:text, th:action, th:object, th:field, th:if, th:errors, th:each, th:value, th:href

-This demo project goal is just didactic, so I encourage you to read the code, read all the comments, and learn from it.
+This demo project goal is just didactic, so I encourage you to read the code, the comments, and learn from it.

 ## Description

 This demo includes four controllers

-* ThymeleafDemoCustomerController
+ThymeleafDemoCustomerController

-* ThymeleafDemoDateAndTimeController
+ThymeleafDemoDateAndTimeController

-* ThymeleafDemoEmployeeController
+ThymeleafDemoEmployeeController

-* ThymeleafDemoHelloController
+ThymeleafDemoHelloController

 ## Installation